Team-Based Care: Redesigning Primary Care for the Future

 Value-based care also emphasizes addressing social drivers of health, improving preventive care, managing risk-stratified populations, and closing care gaps—efforts that are difficult for a single provider working independently.
 By thoughtfully redesigning workflows and distributing responsibilities across a multidisciplinary team, primary care practices can strengthen clinical outcomes, support staff well-being, and improve financial sustainability under value-based payment models.

-What is Team-Based Care?
+What Is Team-Based Care?

-In practice, physicians focus on diagnosis and complex decision-making, while supporting staff such as nurses and medical assistants to administer immunizations, update preventive care measures, manage medication refills, and initiate discussions about advance care planning.
+In practice, physicians focus on diagnosis and complex decision-making, while supporting staff, such as nurses and medical assistants, in administering immunizations, updating preventive care measures, managing medication refills, and initiating discussions about advance care planning.
+The model emphasizes proactive, organized care through pre-visit planning, daily team huddles, and shared documentation.

 Importantly, effective practice redesign does not necessarily require hiring additional staff; rather, it involves redistributing work within the existing team to ensure every member operates at the top of their license.
 By engaging staff in workflow, redesigning and empowering them with tools and authority to make real-time decisions, practices can create a more nimble, coordinated, and patient-centered environment.